vrupak/job-sponsorship-detector/README.md

 # LinkedIn Sponsorship Keyword Highlighter Extension

-This Chrome extension highlights visa sponsorship-related keywords (e.g., H1B, Visa, Green Card) inside LinkedIn job descriptions.
-It works even when job descriptions are dynamically loaded without page refresh.
+Highlights H1B and visa-related keywords in LinkedIn job descriptions and marks companies that sponsored visas in 2024 with a ✓.
+Displays a smart, dismissible banner with keyword links, a helpful tooltip, and auto-refresh as you switch job listings.

 ---

 ## Features

 * Detects and highlights keywords like `H1B`, `visa`, `sponsorship`, `OPT`, `CPT`, etc.
-* Detects companies that have sponsored visas in the past, based on the official USCIS 2024 H-1B Sponsor List.
+* Detects companies with a green checkmark ✓ that have sponsored visas in 2024, based on the official [USCIS 2024 H-1B Employer Data Hub](https://www.uscis.gov/tools/reports-and-studies/h-1b-employer-data-hub).
-* Displays a summary banner indicating detected keywords or absence of sponsorship terms
+* Displays a dismissible banner with:
+   - A summary of all detected keywords
+   - Links that jump to the keyword location in the job description
+   - A tooltip (`ⓘ`) with usage instructions (only shown if keywords are found)
 * Smart detection that refreshes highlights and banner when browsing between job listings
 * Sunset Orange background with black text for keyword visibility
 * Automatically works as you browse different job listings